shodutta92/SimuTix/README.md

 - The "settings.json" file holds all your custom variable Settings
 - Each time the server starts, it will read your file and use them throughout

+###info
+    info: {
+        "team": "",
+        "members": "",
+        "description: "",
+    }

+- Example settings.json:
     {
         "info": {
-            "team":   "Carwash Demo", // Project Name
+            "team":   "Carwash Demo",
-            "members":   "Sanketh, Soroush, Pranava, and Nathan", // Project Group Members "description":
+            "members":   "Sanketh, Soroush, Pranava, and Nathan",
+            "description":
                 "This is a simulation demo of the classic Carwash model.
-I hope you enjoy!" // A short Description },
+I hope you enjoy!"
+        },

         "sigma": {